sareban/ada-project/README.md

 Finally, it is aslo possible to compare the situation in Switzerland and the situation in other countries of Europe.

+**UPDATE 01/2017 : Main problem**
+- Most of the API don't allow to search event by localization, they need to have the artist name.
+- Hard to find data for the previous years.

 ## Deliverables
 The dataset that will be built and which doens't exist yet according to our researches, will be one of the delivrable.
 Another delivrable will be an interractive map.